SinitYT/rock-paper-scissors/README.md

 # Rock, Paper , Scissors
 This website is made for the purpose of simple rock, paper, scissors game.
 To those unfamiliar with what this game is about, it is a playful, easy game often used in light-hearted decision making.
-The game is played by two people  making a sign of either a rock, paper and scissors with their fingers,where rock tramps scissors,scissors tramp paper,and paper tramps rock.
+The game is played by two people  making a sign of either a rock, paper and scissors with their fingers,where rock beats scissors,scissors beat paper,and paper beat rock.

 ## Features

 ### Header
 - The header shows the name of the game.
+- It provides the context of the website right away.

 ![Alt text](assets/images/Capture.PNG)